Skip to main content

 Reflection

 You began this inquiry with a question about two distinct therapies.
 Now, you can see the body’s elegant and intricate web of communication in a new light.
-The knowledge that your and cardiovascular stability are in constant dialogue is a powerful realization.
+The knowledge that your hormonal health and cardiovascular stability are in constant dialogue is a powerful realization.

 This understanding transforms you from a passive recipient of care into an active, informed collaborator in your own wellness journey.
 Your body is not a collection of separate parts to be treated in isolation.
 It is a single, integrated system striving for balance.